dbms-ctzs/sage/README.md

 ```console
 pipenv install
 ```
-4. Plese inform the team when you push something here.
+4. Inform other for any push.
+If on slack you will receive automatic update

-5. Use WIKI tab to share any detailed information having images/tables or it can be shared as details.pdf/details.doc etc
+5. Use files eg details.pdf/details.doc etc to convey detailed information having tables/images.

 ## Objective:
 To create a web application which can perform following important task: